chriscauley/intro-to-django/README.md

 "What does this do?"
 -->

-Now it needs a function `home` in a file `views.py`.
+Now it needs a function `home` in a module `intro.views`.
 Create `intro/views.py` and enter in the following:

 ```python
 from django.http import HttpResponse